Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-11-16-Isaac-Asimov-Nightfall.md

 Is it a searing planet compared to Earth?
 How did they observe a sky without darkness?
 How did their scientists find that Lagash was rotated about the sun rather than vice versa without proper observation?
 Is it enough just by observing and recording 6 suns?
+How could they never find out the fatality of darkness if they indeed had curtain and house in their architecture?
+They probably found out long time ago that darkness would be harmful to their mental health.
+Were their architecture different from ours?

 Alpha: Lagash's exact sun, about which Lagash really revolved.
 It has Beta and two other distant companion pairs.
 Beta: Alpha's immediate companion.